ChineseHat/colorsofneworleans/README.md

 * Install dependancies via composer.
     $ php composer.phar install
 * Perform your typical hosting environment installation steps for php applications.

+## Populating the database ##
+As of now, the front end serves out tweets that have been aggregated into the database.
+In order to populate/update the database with tweets, you need to run the cron job.

+$ php cron.php